 - a.
 If a student wishes to make an application for an extension of time, in which case it is required before the due date, or - b.
-If a student is absent on the day of the task, in which case: - i. the student or his parent must telephone the school on the day of the task and inform the relevant Deputy Principal; - ii. the illness/misadventure application must be lodged with the Deputy Principal concerned immediately upon the student's return to school; - iii. a doctor's certificate is required if the application is on medical grounds; - iv. valid supporting documents are required to support misadventure appeals; - v. if the assessment task is a take home task, the student must hand it in completed with a medical certificate to the Deputy Principal, immediately upon the student's return to school; - vi. documentation submitted at a later date (not on the first day that the student returns to school) will not be accepted and the student will be awarded a zero mark.
+If a student is absent on the day of the task, in which case: - i. the student or his parent must telephone the school on the day of the task and inform the relevant Head Teacher; - ii. the Illness/Misadventure Application must be lodged with the relevant Head Teacher concerned immediately upon the student's return to school; - iii. a doctor's certificate is required if the application is on medical grounds; - iv. valid supporting documents are required to support misadventure appeals; - v. if the assessment task is a take home task, the student must hand it in completed with a medical certificate to the Head Teacher, immediately upon the student's return to school; - vi. documentation submitted at a later date (not on the first day that the student returns to school) will not be accepted and the student will be awarded a zero mark.